tritechsc/arduino/README.md

 - We will extract this and put it in an /opt/arduino directory

 - Add yourself to the dialout group
   As a normal user type groups
 $ groups
+cwc dialout cdrom floppy sudo audio dip video plugdev netdev lpadmin scanner bluetooth

 Become root su then
 dd your self to the dialout group as follows:
 # usermod -a -G dialout cwc
 cwc is my username
+- Reboot
 Above text written by cwc cwcoleman

 </h1>